Nu-SCPTheme/scipnet/README.md

 <a href="https://travis-ci.org/Nu-SCPTheme/scipnet/"><img src="https://travis-ci.org/Nu-SCPTheme/scipnet.svg?branch=master" alt="Travis Build" /></a>

-Scipnet is the name given to the scripts that run on the client side of Project Mekhane (a project to create a sustainable open-source wiki site).
-The main responsibilities of Scipnet are to manage esoteric markdown elements (such as collapsibles) and to handle events (such as upvoting a page).
+scipnet is the name given to the scripts that run on the client side of a shared wiki site.
+The main responsibilities of scipnet are to manage esoteric markdown elements (such as collapsibles) and to handle events (such as upvoting a page).

 ## Installation